 If you're taking your own car, it's worth a trip to the garage before you leave to check it's in good shape.
 Make sure you've got all your car documents on hand, as well as a spare tyre in the boot.
 It also pays to pack a first-aid kit and some non-perishable snacks, just in case.
 Take out breakdown cover and keep the emergency number handy.

-This circular route is a greatest hits of Scottish icons, stretching across 500 miles of lonely single-track.
-Skirting the coast from Inverness and the Black Isle, past the seaboard crags of Caithness, Sutherland and Wester Ross, it offers up uncanny ruins, rugged fairways, toothy castles, shingle-sand beaches, tiny fishing hamlets, and peaty whisky distilleries.
+This circular route is a greatest hits of Scottish icons, stretching across 805 km of back roads.
+Skirting the coast from Inverness and the Black Isle, past the seaboard crags of Caithness, Sutherland and Wester Ross, it offers up gothic ruins, rugged fairways, historic castles, shingle-sand beaches, tiny fishing hamlets and peaty whisky distilleries.
 Even the name is a doff of the cap to The Proclaimers.

 Along the way, the road becomes a symphony, building note after note, bend by bend, from its rallying start through the east coast villages of Dornoch and Wick to Aultbea, Poolewe and Gairloch on the savage west coast.
 Here, it reaches a crescendo below the impregnable peaks of Loch Maree.

 Finally, the road reaches the brilliant Bealach na Bà, which loops up and over the Applecross Peninsula like a piece of gigantic spaghetti.
 It could scarcely be more isolated or awe-inspiring — there's a reason this was featured in our reader survey of the most beautiful places in Scotland.

 Best for: Escaping urban life and enjoying unexpected traffic jams, courtesy of wayward Highland cows and stags.